-2.6 In what circumstances is it likely that transactions between parties outside your jurisdiction ("foreign-to-foreign" transactions) would be caught by your merger control legislation?
+2.6 In what circumstances is it likely that transactions between parties outside your jurisdiction ("foreignto-foreign" transactions) would be caught by your merger control legislation?

 Foreign mergers are caught by the Competition Act to the extent that they have, or may have, effects in the territory of Portugal.
 Therefore, the Act may apply whenever both parties or the target alone (in the case of the market share notification thresholds, see question 2.4 above) achieve, directly or indirectly, sales in Portugal, despite the fact that neither of the undertakings concerned is established in Portugal.
-This is confirmed by the practice of the Competition Authority, which, as already stated, has adopted a broad interpretation of the legal provisions determining its jurisdiction.
+This is confirmed by the practice of the

+Competition Authority, which, as already stated, has adopted a broad interpretation of the legal provisions determining its jurisdiction.
 In particular, concentrations where the acquirer is not at all present in Portugal and only the target achieves sales in Portugal, even if through an agent or distributor, are subject to mandatory filing.

-"Foreign-to-foreign" transactions have traditionally represented a significant proportion of the Authority's caseload (accounting for between 34% and 48% of the decided cases in the years between 2009 and 2012).
-Following the revision of the jurisdictional thresholds in 2012, this was somewhat reduced, although pure "foreign-to-foreign" concentrations still represented 25% of final decisions issued in 2015.
+"Foreign-to-foreign" transactions have traditionally represented a significant proportion of the Authority's caseload; pure "foreign-to-foreign" concentrations represented 30% of final decisions issued in 2016.